Dual Bachelor's programme in business administration with alternating theoretical and practical phases

 I started to work in the internal audit department and during the audits learned more about the many different national and international subsidiaries and areas of the Otto Group.
 I find the way that HSBA and Otto support the further development of their students outstanding.

-The general electives give students the opportunity to develop their individual knowledge and skills further.
+General Electives: The general electives give students the opportunity to develop their individual knowledge and skills further.
 The offering ranges from social skills and IT seminars to studium generale events and smaller electives where students can tackle selected business administration content in a more in-depth manner.
 Foreign language courses are also on offer on an extracurricular basis.

 In the study course Business Administration (English version) generally the specialisation International Business Administration / Trade is chosen.
 Should the student want to choose a different specialisation, then in individual cases this is possible.
 In this case the student needs to fulfil the admission requirements of Business Administration (German version) and good knowledge of German needs to be proven.